 Arrhythmia is a heart condition that causes someone to experience abnormal heart beats or abnormal heart rhythms.
-A healthy heart will beat 60 to 80 times per minute while in a normal state.
+A healthy resting heart rate is between 60 and 80 beats per minute.

 There are many different types of rhythm disorders, but the most common include:

 - Tachycardia—heart beats too fast